History of the New York Giants: 2008–2016

-2017–2018: Major Struggles
+2017–2018: Major struggles

 Going into the 2017 season the Giants had high expectations to challenge for the NFC East title against the Dallas Cowboys.
 The Giants however would get to an awful start going 0–5 with major injuries to the team on both sides of the team including losing Odell Beckham Jr. for the rest of the season with an ankle injury.
 The Giants would get their first win of the season in week 6 against the Denver Broncos.
 However, the Giants would proceed to lose five of their next six games and after a loss to the Oakland Raiders in week 13, head coach Ben McAdoo along with general manager Jerry Reese were fired.
 Steve Spagnuolo would be named interim head coach for the remainder of the season.
 The Giants would end up finishing the season 3–13 which is their worst record since 2003 (4–12).

 For the 2018 season the Giants hired Pat Shurmur as their next head coach who was the offensive coordinator for the Minnesota Vikings and last head coached for the Cleveland Browns in 2012.
 The Giants would draft with their second overall pick in the 2018 NFL Draft running back Saquon Barkley from Penn State.
 The Giants would struggle throughout the season starting 1–7 before their bye week, but would rally to win four of their next five games.
 They would end up finishing the season 5–11 and miss the playoffs for the second consecutive season.
 Despite the losing season, Barkley was seen as a bright spot for their offense and was named 2018 NFC Offensive Rookie of the Year.

-Daniel Jones era: 2019–present
+Post Eli Manning era: 2019–present

 2019: Daniel Jones' rookie season

 During the 2019 off-season the Giants would trade Odell Beckham Jr. to the Cleveland Browns for a first-round pick, a third-round pick, and safety Jabrill Peppers.
 The Giants would draft with their sixth overall pick in the 2019 NFL Draft quarterback Daniel Jones from Duke.
 Eli Manning would start the first two games of the season, losing both.
 Head coach Pat Shurmur made the decision to bench Manning and replaced him with Jones as quarterback.
 In his first career start in week 3, Jones would rally the team in a comeback win against the Tampa Bay Buccaneers for his first win.
-Jones would also win his first divisional game against the Washington Redskins evening the team's record at 2-2.
-Despite the promising start, the Giants would then lose their next nine games, and finished the season with a record of 4-12.
+Jones would also win his first divisional game against the Washington Redskins, evening the team's record at 2–2.
+Despite the promising start, the Giants would then lose their next nine games, and finished the season with a record of 4–12.
 Shurmur was fired after the season.